Table of Contents

 For any particular network you could attack the corresponding Rate Equation with the methods of standard differential equations.
 In general we can’t hope to find exact solutions; the goal of such analysis is usually to make “level 0” statements characterizing equilibria and long-time behavior.
 But it will be helpful to see the general shape such an analysis takes with a worked example.

-As a demonstration of what it takes to analyze a particular Rate Equation, I’ll look at the following simple model of an epidemic, where represents the “healthy population”, is “sick”, and is “dead”.
+As a demonstration of what it takes to analyze a particular Rate Equation, I’ll look at the epidemic model from above, where, again represents the “healthy population”, is “sick”, and is “dead”.

 This leads to the following system of equations:

-The tuples are and , and the input complexes are and .
-So the same equation in “tuple notation” would be:
+The deltas are and , and the input complexes are and .

-Clearly the total population has zero time derivative, being the sum of the three diff-eqs above.
-This also implies that that matrix representation on complexes is a stochastic matrix, with columns summing to 1:
+To solve this, it helps to note that both processes conserve the total population.
+Hence we can define a conserved quantity whose time derivative is the sum of the three diff-eqs above, and therefore is zero.
+This also implies that that second matrix representation on complexes is a stochastic matrix, with columns summing to 1.

-Now we’ll solve this.
+Now to solve it.
 This system is simple enough that it admits an exact solution by way of the following trick.
-We observe that the and equations are not independent because
+We observe that the and equations are not independent, because

 Then the solutions for and differ only by a constant: